-Complete upgrade for Enterprise Learning Management.
+Complete upgrades for PeopleSoft HR, and Enterprise Learning Management.
+Implement a budgetary control system that will provide internal controls to help track committed costs against budgets.
 Initiate project to replace the critical data storage devices at Metropolitan Headquarters datacenter to provide sufficient computing power and modernize the datacenter to meet current and future needs.

-Deploy phase one of a three-phase project to improve the reliability, performance, and capacity of Metropolitan's wireless network infrastructure comprising of microwave radio wide-area networks (WANs) and wireless access point local-area-networks (LANs).
+Deploy phase one of a three-phase project to improve the reliability, performance, and capacity of Metropolitan's wireless network infrastructure comprising of microwave radio wide-area networks (WANs) and wireless access point local-areanetworks (LANs).